Benche History, Family Crest & Coats of Arms

 The surname Benche was first found in Yorkshire where Ernisius filius Bence was first listed the Pipe Rolls of 1175.
 Three years later, Aernulfus flius Benze was listed in the the Pipe Rolls of Northumberland in 1178.

 Osmund Benz was lord of six estates in Nottinghamshire in 1066 at the time of the Conquest.
 By the Domesday Book of 1086, his estates had been reduce to two, both still in Nottinghamshire.

 There may be a Norman connection as sources there show Robert and William Bence there (1180-1198) The Hundredorum Rolls of 1279 list William Bence.

 "Kentwell Hall [in Long Melford, Suffolk], the residence of the family of Bence, is a venerable structure in the ancient domestic style, and contains much old painted glass."

-Important Dates for the Benche family
+Early History of the Benche family

 This web page shows only a small excerpt of our Benche research.
 Another 57 words (4 lines of text) covering the years 1622, 1688, 1659, 1676 and 1683 are included under the topic Early Benche History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Benche include Bence, Bense, Benche, Bencke, Bench, Benchley and others.